gbdev/gbcompo21/README.md

 The current prize pool is **$700** and will be split according to [this](https://docs.google.com/spreadsheets/d/196vIZGLbSk1ewzRnZc7Dy_LJdPQpfJUg-udT4iyBVOg) document.

-Entries will compete in 4 different disjoint categories and 4 rankings will be drawn up.
+Entries will compete in 4 separate categories and 4 rankings will be drawn up.
 Based on these leaderboards, the top entries will be awarded as follows:

 - Best games (80% of the prize pool)
   - The best 5 games will get a prize.